Topics in Depth

 You might wonder how we study humans without using humans.
 The answer is by using model organisms.

-is any species used for scientific research to answer a specific question.
+A model organism is any species used for scientific research to answer a specific question.
 Although there is a long list of potential model organisms one could use, there is a shorter list of organisms that have been used extensively over the years as common models, making them standards in research.

 Model organisms don't have to be eukaryotes, but because eukaryotes all likely evolved from the same common ancestry, studying other eukaryotes can give us a lot of insight into what's going on within us.

 Choosing the right model organism for a research study is like choosing the right car.
 An SUV fits a lot of hockey equipment and has four-wheel drive for the snow, but it's a gas-guzzler.
 A Ferrari might be a poor choice for bad weather and costs mucho dinero, but it's a sweet ride in the sun.
 A minivan is practical for the kiddos, but it's not exactly the coolest car around.
-Unless driven by parents like this
+Unless driven by parents like this.

 Cost, number of offspring, and reproduction time are just a few of the things to consider when picking your model organism of choice.
 Money doesn't grow on trees, and time is of the essence.
 The more organisms you have and the faster you can get them, the bigger the experiments can be.
 Being able to genetically manipulate an organism means being able to make mutations easily and study their effects.